awsdocs/aws-transit-gateway-guide/doc_source/tgw-peering.md

 We recommend using unique ASNs for the peered transit gateways to take advantage of future route propagation capabilities\.

+Note: Transit Gateway cross-region peering attachments currently do not support resolving public DNS hostnames to private IP addresses from source to destination VPC as VPC cross-region peering does.

 Transit gateway peering attachments are not supported in the following AWS Regions: Asia Pacific \(Hong Kong\), Asia Pacific \(Osaka\-Local\), and Middle East \(Bahrain\)\.

 ## Create a peering attachment<a name="tgw-peering-create"></a>